So I made my own alarm clock.

 This turned out to be a lot more trouble than I had anticipated.

-I didn’t want to deal with JLCPCB’s annoying MOQ requirements for PCBA–they were going to force me to buy way more parts than I needed (and their weird consignment system seemed like overkill)–so I only had the boards ordered with the “basic” components assembled (mostly just resistors and caps).
+First off, I didn’t want to deal with JLCPCB’s annoying MOQ requirements for PCBA–they were going to force me to buy way more parts than I needed (and their weird consignment system seemed like overkill)–so I only had the boards ordered with the “basic” components assembled (mostly just resistors and caps).
 This ended up being the worst of both worlds.
 I was ordering PCBA but also tediously soldering every board.
 Would not recommend.

 My hot plate setup.